aruneshpa/topictango/docs/trips/_posts/2023-09-20-4-day-alaska-itinerary-for-overachievers.md

 -   Ask for bear spray from the visitor center.
 On the flip side, if you bought a bear spray, or borrowed one from someone, please donate it to the visitor center or nearby donation centers.
 -   Where to eat in Denali National Park?
     -   Don't eat at the visitor center.
 Take a 10 minute drive to the Denali Park city.
 You can get everything from fast foods (Subway), to historic restaurants (Prospectus).
+-   Try to take the bus tour in Denali national park in early morning, or late evening.
+You have a higher chance of spotting wildlife.